Soliloquiy/Buy_Sell_Heroes/README.md

 # Midterm Project - Buy/Sell Listings Website

 This Buy/Sell listings website is a web application built with Node and Express that allow users to effectively search for listings and communicate with the buyer to purchase them.
 User functionality when not authenticated includes: Ability to browse and filter all listings by category and price.
 User functionality when authenticated includes: Ability to browse and filter all listings by category and price, create a new listing, edit a current listing, remove a listing, mark a listing as sold, and users and sellers can communicate via messaging.
-To put it briefly, Buy/Sell Listings Website is similar to Kijiji

 A non-logged in user can:
 1. See featured listings on the home page.